 Affordability is subjective (and subject to change), but $15 just doesn’t buy the wine it used to.
 There are still a handful of wine clubs who continue to deliver value under $15, but I’ve expanded this list to include wine under $20.
 These are the lowest-price wine clubs on the market, and some are downright cheap for what they’re offering.

-Are wine prices going up?
-While much of the commercial world has bestowed upon us inflated prices, the cost increases (until now) for wine have mostly been modest and are derived from the constantly increasing cost of delivery (and freight shipping at the wholesale level).
+Wine prices are going up.
+Most of the cost increases stem from the constantly escalating cost of delivery (and freight shipping at the wholesale level).
 It may leave you wondering, are wine clubs a good value?
+They can be, but keep in mind that free shipping isn’t "free" — you’re still paying for it whether it costs "extra" or it’s included.

-Wine clubs are still a good value if you join or give the right one for your budget and preferences.
+Wine clubs are a good value if you join or give the right one for your budget and preferences.
 If you love French wine, my favorite value club from Wine Access (#2 on this list) won’t be a good value because it only offers California, Oregon, and Washington wines.
-Just remember, free shipping isn’t "free," you’re still paying for it whether it costs "extra" or it’s included.

 Why wine clubs are better than wine stores: Most clubs offer a satisfaction guarantee.
 When you let someone else pick your wine, you want a guarantee they’re choosing wisely.
 If you’re going to trust them to pick your wine, they should stand behind their product and offer you a refund or credit when they didn’t get it right.
 Brick-and-mortar retailers don’t offer such guarantees, refunds, or credits.